Except otherwise stated, all results include the premium.

 @stacksbowers is auctioning a Japanese 20 Yen from 1877 Graded as MS-64 Prooflike.
 Estimates are $300,000 to $600,000.
 View the Coins in Motion for Lot 50045 at https://t.co/NuQwKS8teb.
 Bid on this lot here: https://t.co/hWGCkz4W2i. pic.twitter.com/OMJeHbdWwu— Stack's Bowers (@StacksBowers) March 31, 2021

-The sale of his collection was announced at the end of last year.
-The event is included in the auction made by Heritage at Long Beach from 7 to 12 September.
-It is also noted that the most important lots were not available in the market for over half a century.
+The sale of his collection was made by Heritage in 2011.
+The most significant lots were not available in the market for over half a century.